UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Introduction

 The paper is organized as follows.
 We briefly describe the photometric and spectroscopic data in Section \ref{sec:obs} and present a revised redshift for the source HE 0413-4031.
 In Section \ref{sect:decompo} we outline the spectral decomposition of our SALT spectra.
 We present the results (Section \ref{sec:results}) from the spectral decomposition and the time delay analyses from the spectrophotometric data and highlight the significant effect on the measured parameters due to the change in the redshift for this source.
-We discuss the implication of the new time delays for the MgII and UV Fe II emission lines and show the location of HE 0413-4031 in the updated MgII \& FeII radius-luminosity relations in Section~\ref{sec:discussions}.
+We discuss the implication of the new time delays for the MgII and UV FeII emission lines and show the location of HE 0413-4031 in the updated MgII \& FeII R-L relations in Section~\ref{sec:discussions}.
+The new R-L relation for MgII is based on the largest sample used for this purpose.
+We also show a new preliminary FeII spectral model using the updated version of the \texttt{CLOUDY} photoionization code, which exhibits several differences with respect to the older model.
 Furthermore, within the same section, we discuss the location of this source in the UV quasar main sequence.
 Finally, we summarize our findings in Section \ref{sec:conclusions}.